maisatanel/linaos/README.md

 # linaos

-Lina's Fedora Silverblue image based on uBlue
+This is a personal image of Fedora Silverblue based on uBlue.